easycv/easycv/docs/source/reference/transforms/noise.rst

-Color
+Noise
 ---------------
-The Color module provides Transforms that can alter the color of images
+The Noise module provides Transforms that can alter the color of images

-.. automodule:: easycv.transforms.color
+.. automodule:: easycv.transforms.noise
    :members:
    :undoc-members:
    :show-inheritance: